skiadas/cloud-cv-challenge/diary/Day3-CloudFormation.md

 One uncertainty related to that would be how my github workflow knows the name of the bucket.
 I'll probably need to specify it in both places, via a GitHub environment variable perhaps.
 I also need to make sure the cloudformation templates are being acted on first.
 I will probably need to put them in the same workflow somehow.

 In order to automatically push the stack I first tried to use a github action provided by AWS.
 Unfortunately that action can only handle a single template and not its dependencies.
 I therefore had to follow the directions to first "package" the stack to an S3 bucket and then deploy using that packaging.

+One problem I encountered was misnaming a YAML property and also placing it at the wrong level.
+I'll look for two solutions: An automated step I can add to a github action as well as a VS Code plugin.